disjukr/pypy-tutorial-ko/tutorial.rst

 dictionary query is a pure function, that is, its output depends *only* on its inputs and the same inputs should always return the same output.

-To do this, we use a provided function decorator pypy.rlib.jit.purefunction, and wrap the dictionary call in a decorated function::
+To do this, we use a provided function decorator rpython.rlib.jit.purefunction, and wrap the dictionary call in a decorated function::

     @purefunction